ShrutiRathore15/Prodigy-Infotech-ML-internship/README.md

-# Prodigy-Infotech-ML-internship
+# Prodigy-ML-01
-This repository contains source code of different tasks given by Prodigy Infotech.
+This repository contains the source code of Machine Learning task-01 given by Prodigy Infotech.